0xsyr0/dittobytes/README.md

 </details>

 <details>
-    <summary>Installing the build tools on your host instead (advanced)</summary>
+    <summary>Installing the build tools on your host instead (<strong>advanced</strong>)</summary>
     <hr>
     <p>
         Clang and LLVM are used to cross-compile the beacon, loaders and transpilers.
 If you want to perform this compilation on your host machine, configure your host the same way as the Docker container is configured.
-Take a look at the <a href="https://github.com/tijme/dittobytes/blob/master/Dockerfile">Dockerfile</a> for reference.
+Take a look at the <a href="https://github.com/tijme/dittobytes/blob/master/Dockerfile">Dockerfile</a> or <a href="https://github.com/tijme/dittobytes/blob/master/.github/workflows/validation.yml">GitHub Workflow</a> for reference.
 For now, there is no further documentation on setting up the environment on your host machine.
     </p>
     <hr>
 </details>